 - If the administrator cannot achieve a better result for the creditors, then any property should be sold and secured, and preferential creditors paid

-The company may move from administration to liquidation.
+The company may move from administration to liquidation, or combine it with a CVA, or a Scheme of Arrangement.

 To support the objectives of the administrator, a moratorium (block) is provided under which creditors are prevented from bringing legal proceedings.
 A landlord should therefore be aware that any legal proceedings that they may otherwise have intended to bring will not be effective whilst a tenant is in administration.